Svalorzen/AI-Toolbox/README.md

 more complete descriptive write-up.
 Only the tests for the parts of the library that you compiled are going to be built.

 To compile the library's documentation you need the [Doxygen](http://www.stack.nl/~dimitri/doxygen/) tool.
-To use it it is sufficient to execute the following command from the project's main folder:
+To use it it is sufficient to execute the following command from the project's root folder:

 ```bash
 doxygen